 General Information:

-One of the more common reasons individuals end up with a pet polecat is due to mistaken identity, they're often confused with ferrets, and some are ferret/polecat hybrids.
-There are slight anatomical differences between polecats and ferrets but often, the easiest way to tell them apart is their behaviour.
-Less commonly, polecats may hybridise with minks, but they're rarely kept in captivity.
+One of the reasons individuals end up with a pet polecat is due to mistaken identity, as they're often confused with ferrets.
+There are slight anatomical differences between polecats and ferrets, but ,often, the easiest way to tell them apart is their behaviour.

 European polecats have an average lifespan of 6-14 years in captivity.
-They're nocturnal, solitary and carnivorous mustelids.
+They're nocturnal, usually solitary and carnivorous.

 Care: